-THOMAS BUDERWITZ (Scenic Design) is very pleased to be back at SCR where he previously designed A Delicate Balance and But Not for Me.
-He is currently designing Proof, opening in January, for the SCR Segerstrom Stage and Measure for Measure for A Noise Within.
-Other recent designs include Under The Blue Sky for the Geffen Playhouse, The Triumph of Love for A Noise Within and Death of A Salesman for the Interact Theatre.
-Mr. Buderwitz is a resident Scenic Designer at A Noise Within, where his other designs include: Bus Stop, The Imaginary Invalid, Hayfever, The Taming of the Shrew, Much Ado about Nothing, Richard III, So It Is ...
-If So It Seems To You.
-A Christmas Carol, The Glass Menagerie, Great Expectations, Ah, Wilderness! and Tartuffe.
-Other notable designs include If You Ever Leave Me ... at the Canon Theatre, Camping with Henry & Tom and Swingtime Canteen for McCoy/Rigby at the La Mirada Theater, Jack Fletcher's production of A Midsummer Night's Dream for P.C.P.A.
-Theatrefest and the Westwood Playhouse.
-2 at Theatre Forty, The Blue Dahlia and South Central Rain for the Pacific Resident Theatre Ensemble, D-Girl at the Century City Playhouse, Heathen Valley at the Grove Shakespeare Festival, Great Expectations at the Arizona Theatre Company, Arms and the Man at the Denver Center Theatre Company, Broadway Bound for the Portland Repertory Theatre and Loot for the San Diego Repertory Theatre.
-Mr. Buderwitz's current and recent television designs include "Battlebots" on Comedy Central; "Go For It" for ABC Family; "America's Junior Miss" for NBC and PAX; "The Voice of Disney" for ABC; and "Mr. Show," "Def Comedy Jam" and "HBO Comedy Hour" for HBO.
+THOMAS BUDERWITZ (Scenic Design) previously designed Proof, A Delicate Balance and But Not for Me at SCR.
+His recent stage designs include Romeo & Juliet, the inaugural production at the new Boston Court Theatre, Toys in the Attic for the Colony Theatre, Sunday in the Park with George for the West Coast Ensemble and Agnes of God for the International City Theatre.
+His designs for A Noise Within, where he is a resident Scenic Designer, include Measure for Measure, The Triumph of Love, Bus Stop, The Imaginary Invalid, Hay Fever, The Taming of the

+Shrew, Much Ado About Nothing, Richard III, So It Is ...
+If So It Seems To You, A Christmas Carol, The Glass Menagerie, Great Expectations, Ab, Wilderness! and Tartuffe.
+Other notable designs include Under The Blue Sky for the Geffen Playhouse, Death of a Salesman for the Interact Theatre, Titanic for Civic Light Opera of South Bay Cities, Camping with Henry & Tom and Swingtime Canteen for McCoy/Rigby at the La Mirada Theater, Jack Fletcher's productions of A Midsummer Night's Dream for the P.C.P.A.
+Theatrefest and the Westwood Playhouse, 2 at Theatre Forty, The Blue Dahlia and South Central Rain for the Pacific Resident Theatre Ensemble, D-Girl at the Century City Playhouse, Heathen Valley at the Grove Shakespeare Festival, Great Expectations at the Arizona Theatre Company, Arms and the Man at the Denver Center Theatre Company.
+Broadway Bound for the Portland Repertory Theatre and Loot for the San Diego Repertory Theatre.
+Mr. Buderwitz's current and recent television designs include: "The Hollow Men" and "Battlebots" for Comedy Central; "Sunday Morning Shootout" for AMC; "The Inside World of Martial Arts" for Discovery; and "Mr. Show," "Def Comedy Jam," "Sketch Pad" and "HBO Comedy Hour" for HBO.